 I am pleased to be able to present a positive assessment of the work and progress of CMS this year.
-I am grateful to the staff for their comprehensive presentations and responses to issues raised by the Committee and would like to commend staff for the continuing adjustments they have been required to make in light of the continuing COVID-19 response and recovery.
-I would like to extend my thanks to both Mickey Kelly who retired this year and Jonathan Furphy who moved on to pastures new.
-Both were exemplary members of the committee and their contributions will be missed.
-I would also like to welcome Leo McLaughlin and Ros Agnew who have come in to replace them.
-I look forward to working with you.
+I am grateful to the staff for their comprehensive presentations and responses to issues raised by the Committee and would like to commend staff for the continuing adjustments they have been required to make.